 Companies operating online try various ways to defend themselves against illegal access to their clients’ data.
-Even a very strong password, created in accordance with the guidelines required by network administrators, may not be the best weapon against online thieves.
-Then, multi-factor authentication including SMS verification may become the right choice to avoid data leakages.
+Even a solid password, created following the guidelines required by network administrators, may not be the best weapon against online thieves.
+Then, multi-factor authentication, including SMS verification, may become the right choice to avoid data leakages.

 Data that can be captured while using the internet can lead not only to the loss of accounts on social networks.
 Worse things happen when the target of thieves is a bank account or sensitive company data.
 This situation forces companies to implement tools to authenticate the login process in their systems.